 Mae Clarke and John Boles had previously worked with Whale on Waterloo Bridge (1931).
 Clarke had just months earlier created one of the most memorable scenes in cinema, when James Cagney pushed half a grapefruit in her face in Public Enemy.
 In his AFI acceptance speech, Cagney said: ”Mae, I’m glad we didn’t use the omelet that was called for in an earlier script, as I’m sure you are”.
 In 1949 she was the female lead in the semi-sci-fi serial King of the Rocket Men.

 Edward van Sloan was a theatre actor who played the role of Professor van Helsing in a 1927 stage production of Dracula, opposite Bela Lugosi, and later reprised the role in his second film appearance in 1931 (the first was in 1916).
 After Frankenstein he appeared in yet another similar role in the Karloff vehicle The Mummy (1932), and continued to play doctors, professors and distinguished, learned men – and occasionally mad scientists – in a string of horror and mystery films.
 Some of them also touched on sci-fi, such as Air Hawks (1934) and Before I Hang (1940, again with Karloff).
 He had a brief appearance in the 1933 musical sci-fi comedy It’s Great to be Alive, and appeared in two sci-fi serials: The Phantom Creeps (1939) and Captain America (1944).
-He had a small role in the famous disaster film Deluge (1933), known for its impressive miniature shots of New York being hit by a tsunami, later recreated in The Day After Tomorrow (2004).
+He had a small role in the famous disaster film Deluge (1933, review), known for its impressive miniature shots of New York being hit by a tsunami, later recreated in The Day After Tomorrow (2004).
 In 1936 he was the only actor from the original Dracula film to return to Dracula’s Daughter.
 In a twist of fate, he ended up working with Robert Florey in the 1935 drama film The Woman in Red.
 Despite van Sloan’s foreign-sounding name and his distinct intonation and often exaggerated, vaguely European accent, he was born in Minnesota, but did have German ancestry.
 He appeared in 87 films up until 1950 – including a number of traditional dramas.

 Lionel Belmore who plays the puffy burgomaster returned to horror/sci-fi films numerous times in minor or minute roles, among others in Son of Frankenstein (1939) and The Ghost of Frankenstein (1942).
 He did also have a string of roles in more prestigious films.
 Michael Mark (as Ludwig, Maria’s daughter) is an interesting character as he was used in four of Universal’s Frankenstein films in minor roles – each time a different one, and kept popping up in small roles in 120 films during his career, many of them horror and sci-fi.
 Interestingly enough, he appeared in three sci-fis during the golden age in the fifties – The Return of the Fly (1953), Phantom from Space (1953) and the much lambasted B-film The Wasp Woman (1959).